renuo/hotsheet/README.md

 # Hotsheet

-### Manage your database with a simple and familiar web interface
+**Manage your database with a simple and familiar web interface**

-This gem allows you to mount a view to manage your database using a table view where you can edit DB records inline.
+This gem allows you to mount a view to manage your database using a table view where you can edit database records inline.

 ## Installation

-Add and install the gem by adding this to the application's Gemfile:
+Add this line to your application's Gemfile:

 ```rb
 gem "hotsheet"
 ```

-And executing:
+And then execute:

 ```sh
 bundle